 Recently we mailed you the "Medicare Health Outcomes Survey-Modified."
 If you already returned the survey, thank you!
-If you did not, we are sending you another copy.
-Please complete it and return it in the enclosed postage-paid envelope.
+If you did not, here is another copy.
+Please fill out the survey and return it in the enclosed postage-paid envelope.

 The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care Medicare health plans provide.
-One way CMS does this is by conducting the "Medicare Health Outcomes Survey-Modified," which asks people with Medicare about their health to see if the care their health plan provides is keeping them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their health-to see if their health plan's care keeps them as healthy as possible.
 Your name was randomly selected for the survey.
-(For some health plans that have fewer enrollees, all members with Medicare are being asked to participate.)
+(For some health plans with few enrollees, all members with Medicare are asked to fill it out.)